echurchill/CityWorld/README.txt

 Bring back rural blocks
 Park benches and other furniture
 Need to fix bugs in building roofs

+v0.57
+Quickie patch to permit support for 1.1

 v0.56
 Added occasional crane on unfinished buildings